soualahmohammedzakaria/React-Native-Chess-Game/README.md

 - **Board Flipping**: Flip the board for each player's perspective.
 - **Game Over Screen**: Display a game over screen with the result.
 - **Promotion Choice**: Choose the piece for pawn promotion.
 - **Special Moves**: Support for castling and en passant moves.
 - **Materiel Advantage**: Calculate the Materiel Advantage in real time.

+## Download

+ou can download the game and try it out using this link: [Download](https://bit.ly/download-chess-game)

 ## Screenshots